Worried about the cost of living?

 - Eat for less on campus – GFaL have introduced subsidised hot meals on campus for £2-£3, and you can find their café on the Too Good To Go app.

-- Budget-friendly activities in Leeds for students – This blog, written by current student Phoebe, provides budget-friendly ideas for weekend activities in Leeds.
+- Budget-friendly activities in Leeds for students – This blog, written by past student Phoebe, provides budget-friendly ideas for weekend activities in Leeds.

 - 10 tips to save you money on a night out